anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-prefix-trees.md

 As you complete each case, consult your drawing and think about which word will test your case.
 You might need to add more words or make up some pretend words to do your testing.

+It'd be nice if there was a way to traverse the tree and print it out, though getting it to display nicely is difficult.
+Think about how you'd like it to print out and how you could implement that.